pegasuslsy/Seri-portfolio/final_project_SeriLiu.md

 Key Variables: business_id, categories, stars, review_count

 I have successfully tested loading sample entries to confirm the data structure and feasibility.
+I plan to clean and restructure the data by exploding restaurant categories into individual rows, then aggregating review counts and average ratings at the category level.
+This will allow me to compare which cuisines are most common, which receive the most engagement, and whether popular categories also achieve high ratings.

 ## 3. First Sketches (Initial Visualization Plans)